iechor/docs/content/desktop/use-desktop/volumes.md

 { .experimental }

-You can export the content of a volume to a local file, a local image, or an to an image in Docker Hub.
-When exporting content from a volume used by one or more running containers, the containers are temporarily stopped while Docker exports the content, and then restarted when the export process is completed.
+You can export the content of a volume to a local file, a local image, or an to an image in iEchor Hub.
+When exporting content from a volume used by one or more running containers, the containers are temporarily stopped while iEchor exports the content, and then restarted when the export process is completed.

 To export a volume:

-1. Sign in to Docker Desktop.
+1. Sign in to iEchor Desktop.
 You must be signed in to export a volume.
 2. Select the **Export** icon in the **Actions** column for the volume you want to export content from.
 3. In the **Export content** modal, select where to export the content to and